Shreyamaidaragi25/Docker-multi-stage-Springpetclinic/README.md

-# Spring PetClinic - Multi-Stage Docker & CI/CD Pipeline
+# Spring PetClinic - Multi-Stage Docker

-This repository contains the containerized version of the **Spring PetClinic** application, optimized using a modern **Multi-Stage Docker architecture** and automated with **GitHub Actions**.
+This repository contains the containerized version of the **Spring PetClinic** application, optimized using a modern **Multi-Stage Docker architecture** .

 ---